 Think about the judges on The X Factor, or Strictly Come Dancing for example.
 A performance is observed – whether of a song or a dance – and specific comments are made about the performance by the judges, why it was good (or bad!) and how it can be improved.

-And as a model of coaching this is fine, up to a point – especially in the context of feedback on technical work, in IT or the professional services for example.
+As a model of coaching this is fine, up to a point – especially in the context of feedback on technical work, in IT or the professional services for example.

-But effective coaching is not simply about having sufficient technical competency to be able to provide accurate feedback.
+It's worth remembering, however, that effective coaching is not simply about having sufficient technical competency to be able to provide accurate feedback.

-In fact, Google researchers on Project Oxygen (referenced above) found that technical competency ranked dead last out of its list of factors regarding what made an effective coach!
-But what alternatives are there?
+In fact, Google researchers on Project Oxygen (referenced above) found that technical competency ranked dead last out of its list of factors regarding what made an effective coach - but what alternatives are there?

 How to coach – option B: the facilitator